Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Approximate Dynamic Programming (ADP)

+often referred to as the \emph{greedy policy}.
+A good approximation of the optimal \textQ-function is one for which the online performance of \eqref{eq:approxpolicy_Qform} is near optimal.
+Although Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} shows that $\hat{Q}^\ast$ is the closest approximate \textQ-function for a given set of basis functions, it reveals nothing about the sub-optimality of policy \eqref{eq:approxpolicy_Qform}.
+In Section \ref{sec:bounds} we show that the online performance of \eqref{eq:approxpolicy_Qform} can be bounded by how well $\hat{Q}^\ast$ approximates $Q^\ast$.

+Problem \eqref{eq:LP_approach_to_ADP_iterated_Qform} overcomes difficulty (D1) as $\approxFuncSpaceXindex{j}$ and $\approxFuncSpaceXUindex{j}$ are parameterized by a finite dimensional decision variable.
+There are a number of choices of $\approxFuncSpaceXindex{j}$ and $\approxFuncSpaceXUindex{j}$ that address (D2-D5).
+The possible choices depend on the class of the stage cost and dynamics, the description of $\spaceX$ and $\spaceU$, and the distribution of the exogenous disturbance.
+Table \ref{tab:D2_D5_reformuation_summary} summarizes examples found in the literature, where the applicability, approximation quality, and computational burden depends on the problem data and design choices made when a practitioner implements the chosen algorithm.

-In the exact LP, \eqref{eq:LP_approach_to_DP_iterated_Qform}, the specific choice of $c(\cdot,\cdot)$ does not affect the optimal solution, as long as it satisfies a mild restriction.
+In \eqref{eq:LP_approach_to_DP_iterated_Qform_full} the specific choice of $c(\cdot,\cdot)$ does not affect the optimal solution.
 This is no longer the case in \eqref{eq:LP_approach_to_ADP_iterated_Qform} where the choice of $c(\cdot,\cdot)$ plays a central role in determining the quality of $\hat{Q}^\ast$.
-Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} suggests that in regions where $c(\cdot,\cdot)$ is higher, $\hat{Q}^\ast$ is expected to give an under-estimate that is closer to the true optimal, $Q^\ast$.
-Thus, $c(\cdot,\cdot)$ is commonly referred to as the \emph{relevance weighting}.

-A good approximation of the optimal $\mcal{Q}$-function could be described as one for which the online performance of the approximate greedy policy is near optimal.
-Although Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} shows that $\hat{Q}^\ast$ is the closest approximate $\mcal{Q}$-function for a given set of basis functions, it says nothing about the sub-optimality of playing policy \eqref{eq:approxpolicy_Qform}.
-In Section \ref{sec:bounds} we show that the online performance of playing \eqref{eq:approxpolicy_Qform} can be bounded by how well $\hat{Q}^\ast$ approximates $Q^\ast$.
-In fact, the weighting parameter in the bound gives a hint for how to choose the relevance weighting needed in the approximate LP.

-It is possible to alleviate the inherent compromise of only having a single choice for $c\smash{(\cdot,\cdot)}$.
-In \cite{beuchat_2016_ECC_PWMQ} the authors suggest solving \eqref{eq:LP_approach_to_ADP_iterated_Qform} for multiple choices of $c\smash{(\cdot,\cdot)}$, and using the point-wise maximum from the family of approximations in the greedy policy.
-They argue that improved online performance can be achieved with their approach.
+Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} suggests that one can influence the approximation quality by an appropriate choice of $c(\cdot,\cdot)$, which is commonly referred to as the \emph{relevance weighting}.
+To partly alleviate the dependency on the choice of relevance weighting, \cite{beuchat_2016_ECC_PWMQ} suggests solving \eqref{eq:LP_approach_to_ADP_iterated_Qform} for multiple choices of $c\smash{(\cdot,\cdot)}$, and using the point-wise maximum from the family of approximations in the greedy policy.
+They argue that improved online performance can be achieved with this approach.
+Note that if the restricted function space is chosen such that $\smash{Q^\ast \!\in\! \approxFuncSpaceXUindex{0}}$, then the optimal solution of \eqref{eq:LP_approach_to_ADP_iterated_Qform} is $Q^\ast$ as long as $c(\cdot,\cdot)$ assigns positive mass to all open subsets of $\spaceXbyU$.